pragsmike/PromptCritical/docs/llm-vs-formal-methods.md

 **LLMs as prompt engineers:**

 - **Strengths**: Intuitive understanding of what “sounds right,” can generate creative variations humans wouldn’t think of, rapidly improving at meta-reasoning about text
 - **Weaknesses**: Expensive, unreliable, black-box operations, may introduce subtle semantic drift, hard to constrain to preserve specific properties
 - **Best for**: Creative exploration, generating diverse candidates, tasks where “approximately right” is sufficient

 **AMR/CDS techniques:**

 - **Strengths**: Predictable, explainable, cheap once built, can enforce semantic constraints rigorously, composable operations
 - **Weaknesses**: High setup cost, brittle with natural language variation, may miss subtle pragmatic effects, limited creativity
 - **Best for**: Semantic preservation tasks, systematic exploration of well-defined spaces, constraint satisfaction

 **The hybrid sweet spot** might be:

 1. **AMR/CDS for the backbone** - Use formal methods to ensure semantic coherence, maintain logical relationships, enforce constraints
 1. **LLMs for surface realization** - Take the semantically-sound structures and ask LLMs to render them into natural, effective prose
 1. **LLMs for creative mutation** - Generate wild variations, then filter through formal validation
 1. **Formal methods for verification** - Check that LLM-generated combinations preserve required properties

 This creates a **two-stage pipeline**:

 - Stage 1: Formal operations ensure correctness
 - Stage 2: LLM refinement optimizes for effectiveness

 Or alternatively, **ensemble approaches** where both methods generate candidates, and we learn which method works better for which types of transformations.

 The cost equation changes as LLMs get cheaper and formal tools get more automated.
 But the reliability gap suggests hybrids will dominate for a while.

-Exactly!
 The hybrid approach gives you the best of both worlds - the **creative intuition** of LLMs with the **rigorous guarantees** of formal methods.

-I'm particularly excited about your **two-stage pipeline** concept.
-You could implement it incrementally:
+The **two-stage pipeline** concept could be implemented incrementally:

 **Phase 1 (v0.3-0.4)**: Pure LLM operations to get the evolutionary loop working
 - Fast to implement, proves the concept